-Phytoplankton Predicted to Increase by 2100, Researchers Say
+Phytoplankton Predicted to Increase By 2100, Researchers Say

 California researchers have predicted that by the end of the century, there will be an increase of up to 20 percent in tropical phytoplankton populations in low-latitude waters.

-Oceanographers from the University of California–Irvine (UCI) based their predictions on a neural network-driven Earth system model, which they presented in a paper published Jan.
-27 in the journal Nature Geoscience.
+Using real-world data collected from a massive census of marine phytoplankton, or microscopic floating plants, to inform a neural network-driven Earth system model, oceanographers from the University of California–Irvine (UCI) made a surprising find that was published in the journal Nature Geoscience on Jan.
+27.

-The researchers found, contrary to the beliefs of many environmental scientists, that by 2100, the population of phytoplankton is likely to increase.
+The researchers found that populations of phytoplankton are likely to increase by 2100, contrary to widely-accepted laboratory-based assumptions that have led scientists to predict that phytoplankton will decline as a result of changing conditions associated with climate change, UCI said.

-Phytoplankton are a variety of microscopic organisms that live near the surface of most sea and freshwater, where plenty of sunlight is available for photosynthesis.
-They form the bottom of the marine food chain, and are thought to account for half of all the photosynthetic activity that takes place on Earth.
+Phytoplankton are extremely diverse and fill the surface waters of most rivers, lakes, and oceans where there is plenty of sunlight for photosynthesis.
+They form the bottom of the marine food chain, and are thought to produce half to 85 percent of all the oxygen in Earth’s atmosphere.

-Lead researcher Adam Martiny, professor of oceanography at the UCI, said that many scientists expect phytoplankton to struggle as the oceans become increasingly stratified, with warming sea surface temperatures and fewer nutrients available at the surface, where phytoplankton grow.
+Lead researcher Adam Martiny, professor of oceanography at the UCI, said that many scientists expect phytoplankton to struggle as the oceans become increasingly stratified with climate change, with warming sea surface temperatures and fewer nutrients available at the surface where the phytoplankton grow.

 “All the climate models have this mechanism built into them, and it has led to these well-established predictions that phytoplankton productivity, biomass, and export into the deep ocean will all decline with climate change,” said Martiny.

-“Earth system models are largely based upon laboratory studies of phytoplankton, but of course laboratory studies of plankton are not the real ocean.”
+But, he said, such earth system models have largely been based upon laboratory studies of phytoplankton.
+“Laboratory studies of plankton are not the real ocean,” he explained.

-While scientists traditionally measure the abundance of phytoplankton by the concentration of chlorophyll in the water, Martiny said that’s not the most effective way to measure its population in low latitudes because not all phytoplankton use chlorophyll as their main pigment.
+While scientists traditionally measure the abundance of phytoplankton by the concentration of chlorophyll in the water, Martiny said this isn’t the most effective way to measure the population in low latitudes because not all phytoplankton use chlorophyll as their main pigment.

 Studies conducted previously have shown higher levels of chlorophyll in ocean water collected farther away from the equator than in warmer, tropical waters.